 The top three traits of great decision makers are: Know Yourself, Always asking the Right Questions and Trust Your Instinct.

 Sometimes asking questions is the right answer.
-Asking the right questions is a better answer.
+Asking the right questions sometimes is the better answer.
 It is difficult to take in so much information and not question or validate all of this data.
 There are so many influences such as your team, clients, the culture, the market and the media.

 Go with your first gut instinct.
-Yes sometimes we are wrong and sometimes we second-guess ourselves.
-For most of the time, our instinct is the right one.
+Yes, sometimes we are wrong and sometimes we second-guess ourselves.
+Most of the time, our instinct is the right one.
 I call this the sixth sense feeling.
 Trust it.